-20 Spring Cleaning Tasks You Can Do in 1 Minute or Less
+20 Spring Cleaning Tasks You Can Do in One Minute—or Less!

 Spring has sprung, so it’s time to buckle down and clean up our spaces.
 You’ll love these quick, easy ways to make your home feel fresh and tidy—fast.

 Got a minute?
-Go around to each room in your house and gather up items you probably never clean, such as plastic toys, hairbrushes, and even flip-flops.
-Believe it or not, all of these things are dishwasher safe.
+Go around to each room in your house and gather up the hard plastic items you probably never clean, such as toys, hairbrushes, and even flip-flops.
+Believe it or not, most of these things are dishwasher safe.
 Just toss them in your trusty dishwasher and let it work its magic—no matter how busy you are.

 There are some household odours that even a heavy dose of Febreze can’t kick.
 Instead, sprinkle baking soda onto smelly carpets, upholstered furniture, or mattresses, and then leave it while you make dinner or fold laundry.
 Vacuum it up after 15 minutes, and your home will feel (and smell!) fresher almost immediately.